-Data Source Displays the source of the data which the system retrieves and loads into the cache.
-The system bases the data source on OCM mappings for the environment does not match the value in the Cache Load Environment field, you should log out and log into the Cache Load Environment to perform a cache reload or terminate operations against the cache.
+Displays the environment which the user is currently accessing.
+If this environment does not match the value in the Cache Load Environment field, you should log out and log in to the Cache Load Environment to perform a cache reload or terminate operations against the cache.